 - 2.7.1.
-Ensure that parents/carers are informed of the responsibility placed on the school and staff in relation to child protection by setting out its duties on the school website. - 2.7.2.
+Ensure that parents/carers are informed of the responsibility placed on the school and staff in relation to child protection by setting out its duties in the school website. - 2.7.2.
 Undertake appropriate discussion with parents/carers prior to involvement of another agency, unless the circumstances preclude this action. - 2.7.3.
 Seek advice from Social Care if the school believes that notifying parents could increase the risk of harm to the child.
-Particular circumstances where parents may not be informed include any disclosure of sexual abuse or physical abuse where the child has an injury. - 2.7.4.
+[Further guidance on this can be found in the Inter-agency Procedures of the Safeguarding Children Partnership Board].
+Particular circumstances where parents may not be informed include any disclosure of sexual abuse or physical abuse where the child has an injury or where it may lead to the loss of evidence. - 2.7.4.
 Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, record the reasons why.
 Records may subsequently be disclosable to relevant partner agencies if Child Protection proceedings commence, (see 2.6.1)

-Dealing with Sexual Violence and Sexual Harassment between 2.8.
-Children
+2.8.
+Dealing with Sexual Violence and Sexual Harassment between children

 The school recognises that sexual violence and sexual harassment can occur between two children of any age and sex.
 Sexual violence may include rape, assault by penetration or sexual assault.
 Sexual harassment refers to 'unwanted conduct of a sexual nature', such as sexual comments, sexual taunting or physical behaviour such as deliberately brushing against someone.
-Online sexual harassment may include nonconsensual sharing of sexual images and videos, sexualized online bullying, unwanted sexual comments and messages, and sexual exploitation, coercion and threats.
+Online sexual harassment may include non-consensual sharing of sexual images and videos, sexualised online bullying, unwanted sexual comments and messages, and sexual exploitation, coercion and threats.

-- 2.8.1.
-Be clear that sexual violence and sexual harassment will not be tolerated. - 2.8.2.
+2.8.1.
+Be clear that sexual violence and sexual harassment will not be tolerated.

+- 2.8.2.
 Provide training for staff on how to manage a report of sexual violence or sexual harassment. - 2.8.3.
 Make decisions on a case-by-case basis. - 2.8.4.
 Reassure victims that they are being taken seriously, offer appropriate support and take the wishes of the victim into account when decision making. - 2.8.5.
 Implement measures to keep the victim, alleged perpetrator and if necessary other children and staff members, safe.
 Record any risk assessments and keep them under review. - 2.8.6.
 Give consideration to the welfare of both the victim(s) and perpetrator(s) in these situations. - 2.8.7.
 Liaise closely with external agencies, including police and social care, when required. - 2.8.8.
-Further guidance can be found in 'Keeping Children Safe in Education Part Five' (September 2018), 'Sexual violence and sexual harassment between children in schools and colleges,' (DfE, May 2018)

-and 'Sexting in schools and colleges: Responding to incidents and safeguarding young people' published by the UK Council for Child Internet Safety (UKCCIS)
+Further guidance can be found in 'Keeping Children Safe in Education Part Five' (September 2019), 'Sexual violence and sexual harassment between children in schools and colleges,' (DfE, May 2018) and 'Sexting in schools and colleges: Responding to incidents and safeguarding young people' published by the UK Council for Child Internet Safety (UKCCIS)

-3. Supporting Children
+3. SUPPORTING CHILDREN